acornprover/acornprover.org/docs/language/typeclasses.md

 The same holds for infix operators.
 For example, `x * y` is just syntactic sugar for `x.mul(y)`.

-Currently, a class can only be an instance of a typeclass in one way.
+Currently, a type can only be an instance of a typeclass in one way.
 It's possible that we add additional syntax to handle this case in the future.